quiverjs/quiverjs/README.md

 Author: [Soares Chen](https://github.com/soareschen)

-Contributions, feedback, and pull requests welcome!
+Contributions, feedback, and pull requests welcome.
+Please [contact me](mailto:soares.chen@gmail.com) if you have tried Quiver in any way or is interested on helping the project.

 ## License